Hino, Tokyo: Climate

-Hino has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hino has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hino is 13.9 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Musashino increased rapidly in the 1950s through 1980s, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Hino increased rapidly in the late 20th century and has continued to grow at a slower pace since.